 These dairy-free recipes use everything from nutritional yeast to coconut milk to mimic the rich, creamy, or savory taste you want without any of the lactose or animal byproducts you may be trying to avoid.

 Love a good Caesar salad?
-You can still have one, without a speck of Parm or mayo in sight.
-Make a dressing out of soaked cashews, garlic, lemon juice, and Dijon, and toss it with fresh kale and spicy chickpeas.
+You can still have one without a speck of Parm or mayo in sight.
+Make a dressing out of soaked cashews, almond milk, garlic, lemon juice, and Dijon and toss it with fresh kale and spicy chickpeas.
 Add some sweet potato noodles on there for a more filling meal and you’ll be good to go.

 If you’re worried about avoiding the endless dips and quesos bound to be at this year’s Super Bowl party, it’s time to break out this dairy-free dip.
 It’s just as satisfying as the real thing and won’t make you feel as blah after a few bites.
 More room for wings!

-Bakes are our favorite, considering all you have to do is mix everything up and toss it in a casserole dish.
+Casseroles are our favorite, considering all you have to do is mix everything up and toss it in a baking dish.
 This one tastes like Alfredo pasta and uses coconut milk, nutritional yeast (it’s really a savior), chicken, and broccoli.
 The “pasta” part is actually spaghetti squash, so you’re getting a big heap of veggies with each serving too.

 Don’t think we forgot about dessert.
-While everyone from Halo Top to Ben & Jerry’s has come out with a dairy-free pint in the last few years, you can easily make your own at home for a fraction of the cost.
-This one tastes like a mix between Chunky Monkey and an Almond Joy… get excited.
+While everyone from Halo Top to Ben & Jerry’s has come out with a dairy-free pint in the last few years, you can easily make your own for a fraction of the cost.
+This one tastes like a cross between Chunky Monkey and an Almond Joy.
+Get excited.